-National recognition for Orlando chefs and restaurants has also been on the rise this year.
+National recognition for Orlando chefs and restaurants has also been on the rise.
 Two Orlando chefs were nominated for the national James Beard award.
 Three Orlando restaurants were featured in celebrity chef Guy Fieri’s Diners, Drive-ins and Dives.
 Orlando’s foodie scene recently welcomed the re-opening of Guy Fieri’s the famous Planet Hollywood, and Orlando hotspot Redlight Redlight was highlighted in USA Today’s 10 Best BrewPubs of 2017.

 “Orlando's restaurant and dining scene has changed drastically these past 15 years,” says Ricky Ly, local food blog author of Tasty Chomps.
 “Our chefs are using more locally sourced and sustainable products in crafting their dishes, sourcing at local farms and fisheries when possible.
 From Prato to The Osprey Tavern to Urbain 40, there are a plethora of new modern American restaurants that cater to this trend of farm to table - and many are now being recognized with James Beard award nominations.”